Amiriel01/Public-Library-Website/README.md

 ***Meeting and Study Rooms FAQ***

 The Meeting and Study Rooms FAQ section has five topics.
 The "What meeting rooms are available?" section gives information and also routes to another page where users can see images and possible layout suggestions for the rooms.
 The "What study rooms are available?" section shows images and gives descriptions of the study rooms.
 The other three topics give information to the user.
+(Second image zoomed to show the whole page in one screenshot)

 ![Meeting Room FAQs Image](ReadMeImages/meetingfaq.png)